-Property and equipment are stated at the fair value established at the date the Company acquired the assets in a business combination or cost, less accumulated depreciation and amortization.
+Property and equipment are stated at cost, less accumulated depreciation and amortization.
 Depreciation and amortization is charged to expense on the straight-line basis over the estimated useful life of each asset.
 Leasehold improvements are amortized over the shorter of the expected lease term or their respective estimated useful lives.
 The estimated lease term is based on the likely period of the leasing arrangement including renewal periods.